-The King of Portugal was dissatisfied by the papal bulls and in response opened up direct negotiations with the Catholic monarchs, Ferdinand and Isabella, for a new treaty for more favorable terms.
+The papal bulls displeased the King of Portugal and in response opened up direct negotiations with the Catholic monarchs, Ferdinand and Isabella, for a new treaty for more favorable terms.
 They met in the city of Tordesillas, Spain to discuss.

 In 1494 they signed the landmark Treaty of Tordesillas.
-Though the treaty was negotiated without the consent of the Pope, a new papal bull issued in 1506 validated the terms.
+Though the treaty negotiations occurred without the consent of the Pope, a new papal bull issued in 1506 validated the terms.

-In addition, Spain would maintain its claims of all territory west of the line, however now Portugal was granted claim to all territory east of the treaty line.
+In addition, Spain maintained its claims of all territory west of the line, however now Portugal gained claims to all territory east of the treaty line.
 In effect the treaty split all the known Atlantic islands at the time between the line.

-The movement of the line further west was essential to Portugal to help protect their shipping and trade routes down the coast of Africa.
+Moving the line further west was essential to Portugal to help protect their trade routes down the coast of Africa.
 In addition, the westward movement of the line also gave them additional territorial claims in what is now Brazil.

 While the Treaty of Tordesillas had an enormous impact and helped solve existing disputes, there was one missing piece that led to further conflict and the need for a corresponding treaty.